linode/apl-docs/docs/apps/ingress-nginx.md

 sidebar_label: Ingress-nginx
 ---

+## About

-Ingress NGINX is the default ingress controller in Otomi and part of the core setup (this means it is not possible use another controller within Otomi).
+Ingress NGINX is the default ingress controller in APL and part of the core setup (this means it is not possible use another controller within APL).

 ### Using the OWASP rule set